What the people of the world want most, and have always wanted, are bread and peace.

 You can also try reading : Almost cut my hair, It happened just the other day.

-See links for all the Genesis posts to date: Genesis Through My Eyes
+I am by no means ready to die!
+So, with that fact established, let's begin at the beginning: See links for all the Genesis posts to date: Genesis Through My Eyes

 Waldo County, situated in mid-coast Maine along scenic Penobscot Bay, has genuine New England character evidenced by working port towns and quaint rural villages.
 Visitors are awed by the area's unspoiled beauty.
 From striking coastal views to sweeping mountain vistas, dramatic natural settings abound.
 In addition great care has been taken to preserve and refurbish numerous historic landmarks, homes and buildings.
 Consequently, the Maine of yesteryear is still found here.